An Introduction to the Theory of Qur’anic Interpretation

 Behold!
 His Lord said to him, “Submit (your will to Me).”
 He said, “I bow (my will) to the Lord and Cherisher of the universe.”
 (Surah al-Baqarah:131)

-The chapter centers on the question of submitting to Allah (s.w.t.) and how it shows the way to better understand the question of being a servant and worshipper and the question of assistance discussed in The Opening, since it is matter of absolute submission to Allah (s.w.t.).
+The chapter centres on the question of submitting to Allah (s.w.t.) and how it shows the way to better understand the question of being a servant and worshipper and the question of assistance discussed in The Opening, since it is a matter of absolute submission to Allah (s.w.t.).

 As such, it is the duty of an exegete to grasp the central theme of a chapter and how to apply the verses of the chapter and its sections within the context of the central theme, so that new subtle meanings will become apparent to him and so that he comprehends the important lessons.
 In this way, the exegete will come to know things that the scholars that preceded him did know about a certain matter.